felixyeungdev/pascal-custom-stack-tracer/README.md

 }
 ```

+### To Use
-3. add following code between after `begin` and before `end`, replace string with your own identifier, for example the function/procedure name
+Add following code between after `begin` and before `end`, replace string with your own identifier, for example the function/procedure name
 ```pascal
  FeliStackTrace.trace('begin', string);